dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 Next step is a bit of reorganizing of how Javascript and CSS (or SASS) files are laid out in your working directory.

 In my setup JS and SASS files are in `./js/` and `./sass/` directories.
 Sass saves generated CSS's in `./css`.
-For generating CSS files during local testing and when publishing I had sass command in my Rake task &mdash; in more details this was described in [previos post](/2013/08/13/more_about_jekyll.html) &mdash; but with introducing assets pipeline this became redundant.
+For generating CSS files during local testing and when publishing I had sass command in my Rake task &mdash; in more details this was described in [previous post](/2013/08/13/more_about_jekyll.html) &mdash; but with introducing assets pipeline this became redundant.

 Examples of the new Rake tasks are given below.